 “Home buyers and sellers, like consumers in any other industry, begin the customer journey online.
 The important prospects are, of course, the ones in the agent’s local area.
 Creating online blog content tailored to the local area will connect you with leads that matter.
 Just as importantly, you can use this strategy to quickly rank local content in the search engines.
 General content has already been written about hundreds of times over (and it’s unlikely that it will ever appear on page one).
 A blog addressing a specific city will appear in the search engine results quickly as there is little or sometimes no competition.”

 “I spent quite a bit of time creating marketing materials that are unique to me and my brand.
 This includes business cards, one page flyers, and my own website.
 Again, I wanted to have plenty of materials that represented the type of professional that I am, and I spent a fair amount of time and money designing and producing them.
 Remember that the agent themselves is the primary marketing piece, meaning a person will ultimately want to work with someone because of their qualifications, personality, and drive.
-The physical marketing materials are just there as a supplemental tool to help.”- Mark Cianciulli, Real Estate Agent & Co-Founder of The CREM Group
+The physical marketing materials are just there as a supplemental tool to help.”

 “Whether it's providing a quote and sharing your expert insight or writing a guest blog, putting your name out there within your target niche is a great way to not only market your business, but earn respect as a thought leader in the industry.
 The more people you are able to reach, the more chance you have of finding potential leads.”

 It’s not realistic to think that your client base is going to explode overnight.
-It’ll time time and effort to slowly implement your marketing plan and begin to get your name out there.
-However, with these ideas in mind you’ll be on your way to establishing an influential personal brand that gets you recognized in your local real estate market in no time.
+It will take time and effort to slowly implement your marketing plan and begin to get your name out there.
+However, with these ideas in mind, and the benefits of real estate software, you’ll be on your way to establishing an influential personal brand that gets you recognized in your local real estate market in no time.

 Have a real estate marketing idea you’d like to contribute to this article?
 Share your expertise with the 1.5 million monthly readers on the G2 Learn Hub.